Understanding MCA & DOLS in Mental Health Care

 Deprivation of Liberty Safeguards Explained

-DoLS in mental health care UK provides legal authorisation when care arrangements constitute deprivation of liberty for adults lacking capacity.
+DoLS in mental health care in the UK provides legal authorisation when care arrangements constitute deprivation of liberty for adults lacking capacity.

 What constitutes deprivation of liberty?
 (Cheshire West criteria)